 The newly created genetically 'modified' wheat-cross plant was then subjected to a further process called mutagenesis, which is the "purposeful induction of mutations", performed using chemicals, radiation and gamma rays.
 Thing is, the scientists couldn’t control the mutations they got – they couldn't order up a specific mutation for better pest resistance or a reduced height - they got what they got.
 Hundreds of experimental mutations were applied and if they weren’t fatal to the plant, this was the bonus.

 Overnight, everything seemed to change in our kitchen.
-She started cooking up unusual new meals out of cardboard boxes made from dried powders – anyone remember Vesta Chicken Curry, or Angel Delight?
-She also made spagbol from frozen (yes, another weird invention!), ready-made beef-burgers by melting them first then chopping them up in the pan.
+She started cooking up unusual new meals out of cardboard boxes made from dried powders – anyone remember Vesta Chicken Curry or Angel Delight?
+A weird invention from Italy soon appeared as well - pasta!
+(Made from - you've guessed it - wheat).
+Mum started making a thing called Spag-Bol from frozen (yes, another weird invention!), ready-made beef-burgers by thawing them first then chopping them up in the frying pan.
 This was the Modern New World entering our home.

 Cut to today, and the wheat we’re now eating is not the wheat of our grandparents.
-It's super-high in gluten, as well as a much higher starch content; for example, take 2-tablespoons of refined white sugar - yes, that's 2-tablespoons, a huge amount which we know is baaaad - yet it raises blood sugar levels less than 2 slices of manufactured, processed, supermarket wholewheat bread.
+It's super-high in gluten, as well as a much higher starch content; for example, take 2-tablespoons of refined white sugar - yes, that's a whopping 2-tablespoons - a huge amount of sugar which we know is baaaad.
+Yet - and sit tight for this one - it raises blood sugar levels less than 2 slices of manufactured, processed, supermarket wholewheat bread.
 Astonishing.

 But worse, what we also know is that the glutens in today’s wheat are highly inflammatory and not what our gut system is adapted to eat.
-They disrupts the gut lining by way of microscopic pathogenic intestinal permability, aka Leaky Gut Syndrome, and this affects not only humans but our horses too.
+They disrupts the gut lining by way of microscopic pathogenic intestinal permability, aka Leaky Gut Syndrome, even in those who do not have celiac disease, and this affects not only humans but our horses too.

 Leaky Gut is not a fad; it’s a phenomena, now considered an epidemic, that’s been created as a result of the increased use of man-made processed foods, antibiotics, chronic stresses and environmental toxins, all colluding to drive the disruptions in the gut function further, which allow the glutens to break through the gut membrane and create this systemic inflammation that's become all too common these days.